oVirt/ovirt-site/source/feature/predictable-vnic-order.html.md

 *   Requires intimacy with each guest OS.
 *   Guests that already have a predictable naming convention are going to suffer unneeded level of complexity.
+*   Not workable for guests based on the blank template, or when the guest host is re-installed.

 ### User Experience